 - Files and folders marked as "Always keep on this device" (always available) - have green icons with white checkmarks.
-These are files from your OneDrive cloud space which you have explicitly set to be downloaded and stored locally on your Windows 10 computer or device, always.
+These are files from your OneDrive that you have explicitly set always to be available offline, stored locally on your Windows 10 computer or device.
 They are permanently taking up space on your hard drive but have the advantage of always being available for use, regardless of whether you have a working internet connection or not.
-You can unset these files from being always available, you can free space on your drive.
+If you choose to unset these files and folders from being always available, you can free space on your drive.

 Here is how the three statuses for Files On-Demand look in File Explorer:

-How to enable the OneDrive Files On-Demand feature
+How to turn on Files On-Demand

-At the bottom of the Settings tab, you should find a section called Files On-Demand.
+At the bottom of the Settings tab, there's a section called Files On-Demand.
 It has only one option: "Save space and download files as you use them."
 To enable the Files On-Demand feature, you must check this option.

-How to disable the OneDrive Files On-Demand feature
+How to turn off Files On-Demand

 If you prefer not to use the Files On-Demand feature at all, you can disable it.
 Instead of checking the option called "Save space and download files as you use them," uncheck it and press OK to save your preference.

 If you have enabled the Files On-Demand feature, then you might want to know how to make your important files available locally on your computer or device.
-That way, you will be able to work with them even if you do not have an internet connection.
-Fortunately, choosing whether certain files or folders will be configured to be downloaded and always available is simple.
+That way, you can work with them even if you're offline, without a working internet connection.
+Fortunately, choosing whether specific files or folders are configured to be downloaded and always available is simple.
 In File Explorer, navigate to your OneDrive and find the folder or files in question.

-Then, right-click on them (or tap and hold if you have a touchscreen) and select "Always keep on this device" if you want to make them always available locally.
+Then, right-click on them (or press-and-hold if you have a touchscreen) and select "Always keep on this device" to make them always available locally.

 If you change your mind and no longer want some of your files or folders to be always available locally, follow the same steps, but this time uncheck the option "Always keep on this device."